louisepaul75/py-erp/.ai/prd.md

 - **Testing Framework**: *Partially Implemented*
   - Test-driven development approach for core business logic
   - pytest as the primary testing framework with Django-specific plugins ✅
-  - Automated test execution integrated with CI/CD pipeline
+  - Automated test execution integrated with CI/CD pipeline ✅ *Implemented*
   - Factory pattern for generating consistent test data
   - Minimum 80% code coverage requirement for all new code
   - Integration and E2E tests for critical business workflows